 The Konzerthaus venue, built in 1913, is one of Vienna’s top concert halls.
 In fact, one of the world’s top concert halls.
 So you’re guaranteed good acoustics and an impressive historical setting.

-The 2019 event honours Gabriel Yared, winner of an Oscar and Grammy for his score for The English Patient, and the composer for a long list of top films, such as Betty Blue, Cold Mountain, and City of Angels.
+The 2019 award went to Gabriel Yared, winner of an Oscar and Grammy for his score for The English Patient, and the composer for a long list of top films, such as Betty Blue, Cold Mountain, and City of Angels.

-The wider theme of the evening is “A night at the Oscars”, featuring songs and music from various iconic award winners.
+The wider theme of the evening was “A night at the Oscars”, featuring songs and music from various iconic award winners.
+For instance, The Wizard of Oz, Casablanca, Jaws, Black Panther, and more.

-The 2019 dates are Friday, October 18 and Saturday, October 19.
+The 2020 dates are not out yet (expect them to be a Friday and Saturday in mid- to late-October).
 Both days feature the same artistic programme, but the award ceremony is on the Saturday (so the tickets are a touch more expensive).

-Buy tickets direct from the Konzerthaus website.
+Buy tickets direct from the Konzerthaus website, once available.
 Note that both days are likely to sell out, so don’t hang about if you want to go and especially if you want the cheaper price categories.

 How to get to the event